oalifiralph/portfolio/README.md

 ## 📋 Description

-This project is a personal portfolio website for Augusto Perin, an AWS Cloud Engineer and Solutions Architect.
+This project is a personal portfolio website for Alifi Ralph, an AWS Cloud Engineer and Solutions Architect.
 The website showcases professional experience, skills, certifications, and contact information in a visually engaging format with modern animations and a tech-inspired aesthetic.

 The portfolio is designed to be:
 - Fully responsive across all device sizes